 Our Quantitative Creative Testing framework is based on 5 phases:

 Whenever we start a new client, we begin by evaluating the ads of their top competitors.
 Why?
-The success rate of new creative is 5%, we recommend that you study your competitor’s ads to see what they’re doing.
-If they are spending a lot on a concept that you are not, it is logical to assume they have the same 5% success rate and they’ve identified a winner so you should “borrow and customize” the concept.
+The success rate of new creative is 5%.
+We recommend that you study your competitor’s ads to see what they are doing.
+If they are spending a lot on a concept that you are not, it is logical to assume they have the same 5% success rate and they have identified a winner, so you should “borrow and customize” the concept.

 Following this process will provide you an endless supply of “tested” concepts ready for you to customize.

-HOWEVER… we’ve found that it really matters who is doing the evaluation.
+HOWEVER, we have found that it really matters who is doing the evaluation.
 UA managers are typically not good at creative analysis and creative staff are usually not good at analytics.
-The ideal person would have both quantitative & creative skills or you’ll review in a cross-functional team.
-The objective is to reject as few ideas as possible so you can radically increase your creative vocabulary and testing harness.
+The ideal person would have both quantitative & creative skills, or you will review in a cross-functional team.
+The objective is to reject as few ideas as possible, so you can radically increase your creative vocabulary and testing harness.